Bikepacking Canberra to the Coast

 Once you reach Majors Creek, you may be lucky and find the pub open, or you’ll just have to keep on riding until you reach Araluen.
 Following the 2020 bushfires, the road between Majors Creek and Araluen has been closed, with little sign of reopening.
 There’s a decent detour that takes you onto the main road down into Araluen Valley, it’s just a little further than the closed route.

 Araluen Pub is the perfect spot to stop for a feed, and a cold drink.
 There’s hotel accommodation if you’re staying the night, which costs about $60, including free reign of the coffee, toast and cereal the next morning.
+I’ve heard that you can camp out the back of the pub, but it’d be worth calling the pub and confirming this before leaving Canberra.

 Part 2 Araluen to Moruya